Facts and Frequently Asked Questions

 When is the Regular Decision deadline?

-Regular Decision applications must be postmarked by February 15 for freshman students and April 15 for transfer students.
+Regular Decision applications must be postmarked by February 1 for first-year students and April 15 for fall international and transfer students.
+All students wishing to apply for spring start should apply by December 1.

 Am I a transfer student?